Hungarian Vizsla breeder in Norfolk

 Their is no magic number of males v females.
 Its just what ever comes out.

 Mums have subtle changes and are often hungrier, slight chances occur up to 5 weeks.
 After 5 weeks is when the puppies start growing.
+This is the time we know our mums to be are pregnant.

 It still fascinates me watching new life come into the world.
 Our girls are never left home alone and we do not expect them to go through this alone.
 We are there for reassurance and care.
 Keeping mum hydrated with drinks, and it gives them some confidence.
 Birth doesn't always go to plan, and the mum may require help.
 She may require the vet.
+We have great faith in our veterinary surgeon and he is always on call day or night when we are whelping babies.

 When puppies are born they are still growing and developing.
 Their eyes are sealed shut and so are ears.
 They can suckle, and their noses smell where mums boobies are.
 They need to be kept very warm, and quiet.

 Our puppies are often born downstairs where I have access to make tea, coffee all night long.
 I have a camp bed I erect beside them.
 Also I have access to water, to wash my hands.
 I have many a photo where I look like death warmed up as I have not slept, and in my pjs in the whelping box.
+I spend as much time as needed with mums with their new borns and if I need to catch up on sleep then the rest of my family will come and help me.

 The start in life gives them a blank canvas and when you collect the puppy you go into life with a puppy whose had the right start, and you can then build on experiences and have a well adjusted puppy in society.